 The composition of the Committee and Subcommittee responsible for the formulation of this standard is given in Annex B.

-In reporting the results of a test analysis made in accordance with this standard, if the final Value, observed or calculated, is to be rounded off, it shall be done in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
+In reporting the results of a test analysis made in accordance with this standard, if the final value, observed or calculated, is to be rounded off, it shall be done in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.

 Indian Standard

-PETROLEUM AND ITS PRODUCTS —TEST METHODS
+PETROLEUM AND ITS PRODUCTS — METHODS OF TEST

 PART 201 DETERMINATION OF OXYGENATES SUCH AS ETHERS, TERTIARY AMYL ALCOHOL AND C1 TO C4 ALCOHOLS IN MOTOR GASOLINE BY GAS CHROMATOGRAPHY METHOD